Home | About | Categories | All Tips & Tutorials

 Added: 17th of December 2015

-I recently ran in to a problem with email after moving a website away from my reseller hosting to some new hosting.
+I recently ran in to a problem with email after moving a website away from my reseller hosting to some new web hosting.
 After the domain name had fully propagated I set up the new email address.

-To ensure the new email address was working correctly, I sent some emails from my other email accounts that I hold on Google and GMX.
+To ensure the new email address was working correctly, I sent some emails from my other email accounts that I hold on Gmail and GMX.
 Everything appeared to work correctly, I could send and also reply from the new email address.

 Mail delivery failed: returning message to sender.
 No Such User Here.